arubdesu/Extinguish/README.md

 ### Create a PLIST for Use with JSS / JAMF

-If you want to be able to push profiles made through Extinguish into your JSS rather than install them manually or package them up, you'll need to create a .plist.
+If you want to be able to push profiles made from Extinguish through your JSS rather than install them manually or package them up, you'll need to create a .plist.
+The data you need to do this is already in the .mobileconfig profile.

 If you plan on combining preferences for multiple applications, you'll need to create a .plist for each app.
-You can then combine those PLISTs into a single configuration profile on your JSS.
+You can then combine these PLISTs into a single configuration profile on your JSS (if you wish).

 01. Create your Extinguish .mobileconfig file.
 02. Open Terminal and read the contents of the .mobileconfig file: